-Proper filtration is key to ensuring good quality air and a minimum level of air pollutants.
-When it comes to measuring the suitability of one type of air cleaner versus another, two factors are of critical importance – temperature and pressure drop through the air cleaner.
-These can both be affected by such factors as the cleanliness or dirtiness of the filters, their porosity, fiber diameter and thickness, woven versus non-woven, and whether they are pleated or straight.
+Heating, Ventilation, and Air Conditioning or HVAC systems are an integral part of most working buildings, as well as a large proportion of homes.
+They are not only responsible for ensuring suitable ambient temperatures, but also for supplying air that is sufficiently clean and of good quality.
+Often overlooked, HVAC systems are important for maintaining good health and a comfortable working and living environment.Proper filtration is key to ensuring high-quality air with a minimum level of air pollutants.
+When it comes to measuring the suitability of one type of air cleaner versus another, two factors are of critical importance: temperature and pressure drop through the air cleaner.
+These can both be affected by a number of factors, such as the cleanliness of the filters, their porosity, fiber diameter and thickness, woven versus non-woven, and whether they are pleated or straight.

 This software is powerful enough to mimic almost any physical phenomenon for which there is a mathematical model, and is capable of providing workable solutions after running a single engineering simulation.
-The system does require significant computing power, though, and is best interpreted by someone with an understanding of complex math, physics and computer science.
+However, the system does require significant computing power and is best interpreted by someone with an extensive understanding of complex math, physics, and computer science.

 With SimScale, you have the option to choose between laminar and turbulent models, based on the fluid flow Reynolds number, with solvers that support steady-state as well as transient setups and more.

-Thermodynamic Simulation to Reduce Energy Consumption
+HVAC Air Cleaner Design Thermal Simulation to Reduce Energy Consumption

 Temperature has a significant effect on the efficiency of the filtration in any HVAC system.
-These systems are affected by heat transfer, mass flow, velocity, the relationship between the pressure, temperature, and matter state — gas or liquid — of the fluid within the system.
+These systems are affected by heat transfer, mass flow, velocity, the relationship between the pressure, temperature, and the matter state — gas or liquid — of the fluid within the system.

 HVAC systems are, like everything else, composed of materials that have been processed and manufactured into the relevant components.
-Each of these materials has its own particular properties, including the air cleaners as mentioned above.
+Each of these materials has its own particular properties, including the air cleaners, as mentioned above.